BlueGummi/trees/README.md

-# trees - some tree data structures
+# trees - some tree data structures and visualizations

 ## how to run